 I used to love department stores.
 Growing up in North America, I spent a lot of time in shopping malls where a large department store flanked either end.
-And all throughout high school I worked in a department store called Woolco.
-Department stores are a familiar habitat to me.
+As a high school student, I worked evenings and Saturdays in a store called Woolco.
+So department stores are a familiar habitat to me.

 All throughout the 1990s I used to love shopping in the major department stores of Paris: Au Printemps, Galeries Lafayette, BHV and La Samaritaine with its rickety wooden escalators.
 Back then, those department stores were not only homey and affordable, they were familiar and welcoming as well.
 Some of the areas were a little run-down (usually the upper floors) – in need of fresh paint or re-tiling – but that was OK.
-I remember that Au Printemps, on the upper floors, Au Printemps had an old wooden escalator, straight out of the 1940s, and just wide enough for one person.
+I remember that Au Printemps, on the upper floors, had an old wooden escalator straight out of the 1940s and just wide enough for one person.
 I found that quaint and charming.
 Many of the saleswomen were also quaint and charming.
-What was most important, though, was that you knew where everything was.
+But what was most important was that you knew where everything was.
 Hosiery, shoes, lingerie, bed linens, kitchenware or haberdashery (is that word even used today?) … you knew exactly what floor they were on and nothing had changed for years.
 The familiarity, not to mention the affordability, was comforting.

 - Macy’s is pouring $400 million into a makeover of its flagship Herald Square store…..